ilblackdragon/django-blogs/README.rst

 Development of django-blogs happens at github: https://github.com/ilblackdragon/django-blogs

-Note, that I don't like having django-ratings as obligatory requirement, and if you have a solution how to make it not to be obligatory but still be able to use it's RatingField as an optional feature - I'm open for suggestion.
+Note, that I don't like having django-voter as obligatory requirement, and if you have a solution how to make it not to be obligatory but still be able to use it's RatingField as an optional feature - I'm open for suggestion.

 License
 ============